-- (1) The Municipal Manager must appoint or designate an employee as the Administrator and other staff for the Tribunal contemplated in section 70(1)(a) in terms of the Municipal Systems Act. - (2) The Administrator must- - (a) liaise with the relevant Tribunal members and the parties concerned regarding any application filed with, or other proceedings of, the Tribunal; - (b) maintain a diary of meetings of the Tribunal; - (c) allocate a meeting date for, and application number to, an application; - (d) arrange the attendance of members of the Tribunal at meetings; - (e) arrange venues for Tribunal meetings; - (f) perform the administrative functions in connection with the proceedings of the Tribunal; - (g) ensure that the proceedings of the Tribunal are conducted efficiently and in accordance with the directions of the chairperson of the Tribunal; - (h) arrange the affairs of the Tribunal so as to ensure that time is available to liaise with other organs of state regarding the alignment of integrated applications and authorisations; - (i) notify the parties concerned of decisions and procedural directives given by the Tribunal; - (j) keep a record of all applications submitted to the Tribunal as well as the outcome of each, including- - (i) decisions of the Tribunal; - (ii) on-site inspections and any matter recorded as a result thereof; - (iii) reasons for decisions; and - (iv) proceedings of the Tribunal; and - (k) keep records by any means as the Tribunal may deem expedient.
+- (1) The Municipal Manager must appoint or designate an employee as the Administrator and other staff for the Tribunal contemplated in section 70(1)(a) in terms of the Municipal Systems Act. - (2) The Administrator must- - (a) liaise with the relevant Tribunal members and the parties concerned regarding any application filed with, or other proceedings of, the Tribunal; - (b) maintain a diary of meetings of the Tribunal; - (c) allocate a meeting date for, and application number to, an application; - (d) arrange the attendance of members of the Tribunal at meetings; - (e) arrange venues for Tribunal meetings; - (f) perform the administrative functions in connection with the proceedings of the Tribunal; - (g) ensure that the proceedings of the Tribunal are conducted efficiently and in accordance with the directions of the chairperson of the Tribunal; - (h) arrange the affairs of the Tribunal so as to ensure that time is available to liaise with other organs of state regarding the alignment of integrated applications and authorisations; - (i) notify the parties concerned of decisions and procedural directives given by the Tribunal and ensure that they are published on the Council's website within fourteen days of the decision; - (j) keep a record of all applications submitted to the Tribunal as well as the outcome of each, including- - (i) decisions of the Tribunal; - (ii) on-site inspections and any matter recorded as a result thereof; - (iii) reasons for decisions; and - (iv) proceedings of the Tribunal; and - (k) keep records by any means as the Tribunal may deem expedient; - (l) Ensure that all parties to an application including the applicant, objectors and commenting parties are given timeous notice of any meeting of the tribunal for which the application is on the agenda and are informed of their rights in connection therewith.